gbdev/pandocs/src/CGB_Registers.md

 ### LCD VRAM DMA Transfers

+One of the pitfalls of the `HDMAx` naming convention is that the register's purpose is not immediately clear from its name, so some alternative `VDMA_*` names have been proposed, [such as `VDMA_LEN` for `HDMA5`](https://github.com/gbdev/hardware.inc/blob/8d4432e5796bffe2e13c438013285c5f11c37b99/hardware.inc#L919).

 #### FF51–FF52 — HDMA1, HDMA2 (CGB Mode only): VRAM DMA source (high, low) \[write-only\]

 These two registers specify the address at which the transfer will read